-- Incremental - that means don’t overwrite older backups and don’t back up everything every time
+Incremental - that means don’t overwrite older backups and don’t back up

-- Efficient storage - I shouldn’t need 10 TB to keep a few backups of my hard drive
+Efficient storage - I shouldn’t need 10 TB to keep a few backups of my hard

 When you do some research into this, you will see mostly suggesting rsync.
 It can copy your entire drive and does smart, incremental backups.
 Except it overwrites stuff and you only get to keep the latest copy.

 Enter bup.
 Bup is simply amazing.
 It’s based on git and it gives you automatic incremental, deduplicated, shared backups.
 Free and open source.